elliotlarson/recipes/recipes/pasta.md

 # Pasta

+## Lidia's recipe

+* 2 cups flour
+* 1 large egg yoke
+* 3 eggs
+* 1 tbl spn of olive oil

+1. Put flour in large bowl and create a well in the middle for wet ingredients
+1. Wisk the eggs and olive oil together
+1. Pour eggs and olive oil into flour well and use a fork to start to mix
+1. Once the dough has formed a ball in the bowl, take out and kneed with hands for about 5 min, introducing more water or flour depending
+1. Make a disk, cover with saran wrap, and let sit for 30 min
+1. Cut dough into 4 pieces.
+For each, make a flat piece and run through the pasta maker several times on each successive thinness setting

+## Mom's recipe

 * Semolina flour 146 grams
 * Double O flour 111 grams
 * Eggs 120 grams (about 2 1/2 eggs)